hemaddddd/FinalProjectGame/README.md

 ## Game Playthrough
 - the video for the game walkthough is in the the folder FinalProjectGame in the respository
 # Created by: Team Oout
 Josh Mom, Blane Anderson, Antony Liu, He Ma.
+Blane: Player, Enemies, portal, and part of design, Josh: Level design, assets, portals, music, sound effects, and main_menu, Anthoney: Dialogue, story